jon-hall/node-intro/2-ffi/README.md

     prompt = rl.createInterface(process.stdin, process.stdout, null),
     freezeRegex = /^freeze (\w+)/;

-// In order to loop call sto the async 'question' method, we use recursion as
+// In order to loop calls to the async 'question' method, we use recursion as
 // a naive approach.
 This is not a sustainable strategy as it eventually stack
 // overflows, but is used here for code clarity. function sendPrompt() {